submariner-io/submariner-website/src/content/quickstart/kind/_index.md

 [kind](https://github.com/kubernetes-sigs/kind) is a tool for running local Kubernetes clusters using Docker container nodes.
 This guide uses kind to demonstrate deployment and operation of Submariner in three Kubernetes clusters running locally on your computer.

-Leveraging kind, Submariner provides scripts that deploy three Kubernetes clusters locally - one Broker and two data clusters - with the required Submariner components installed on all clusters.
+Submariner provides automation to deploy clusters using kind and connect them using Submariner.

 ### Prerequisites